 - Simply show up and start taking the “swag” from the table before talking to anyone.
 Yes, it is supposed to be free stuff, but come on, you need a free pen that bad?

 - Dress like you are going to the beach.

-That last one is my personal pet peeve.
-I have had other recruiters tell me that it doesn’t matter to them if potential candidates are dressed extremely casually, but it does to me.
+That last one is my pet peeve.
+I have had other recruiters tell me that it doesn’t matter to them if potential candidates are dressed highly casually, but it does to me.
 If you show up wearing “flip-flops” (or thongs to my Australian friends), jean shorts and an unbuttoned shirt, what am I to think?
-I am most likely standing their in a “business casual” outfit, and you are saying to me, “I am this good that I don’t need to dress up to get this job”, or worse “your job is so unimportant to me that I can’t find a descent outfit and some shoes to find out about it”.
+I am most likely standing there in a “business casual” outfit, and you are saying to me, “I am this good that I don’t need to dress up to get this job”, or worse, “Your job is so unimportant to me that I can’t find a decent outfit and some shoes to find out about it”.

 I did have one young woman walk in dressed like this, and I asked her, “… were you off to the beach today?”, and when she gave me a blank stare back, I explained my point of view, to which she walked away without leaving her resume (oh well).

-Go to the Job Fairs, make connections, collect cards from folks, talk to other folks to find out how they are searching for jobs (but remember don’t spend too much time talking to other unemployed folks, they don’t have jobs, you should be talking to folks who DO have jobs).
+Go to the Job Fairs, make connections, collect cards from folks, and talk to other folks to find out how they are searching for jobs (but remember, don’t spend too much time talking to other unemployed folks.
+They don’t have jobs, you should be talking to folks who DO have jobs).
 Please dress like you want a job (not want to go to the beach).

 - The one thing you must start with first when searching for a new job is activating your network of contact.